SunOner/HID_Arduino/readme.md

 <br></br>
 - Connect the `ARDUINO USB HOST SHIELD` to the `Arduino Leonardo` and connect the `ARDUINO` to the PC.
 <br></br>
-- 1. Select the device.
-2. Write "leonardo" in the search engine.
-3. Select the device.
-4. Select the port to which the device is connected.
-5. Download the program to your device.
+1. Select the device
+2. Write "leonardo" in the search engine
+3. Select the device
+4. Select the port to which the device is connected
+5. Download the program to your device
 ![](https://github.com/SunOner/HID_Arduino/blob/main/docs/media/host_shield_ide_select_board_en.png)
 <br></br>
 - Connect the mouse to the host shield.